Exabyte-io/express/README.md

 ## Installation

-ExPreSS can be install as a Python package either via PyPi or the repository as below.
+ExPreSS can be installed as a Python package either via PyPi or the repository as below.

 #### PyPi